react-static/react-static/docs/concepts.md

 # Rebuilding your site with Webhooks

 If you choose to use a CMS, you're probably going to ask yourself, "How will my site rebuild when content in my CMS changes?"
 The answer is **webhooks**!
-Most if not all modern CMS's provide webhooks.
-These are simply URL's that get pinged when something changes in the CMS.
+Most if not all modern CMSs provide webhooks.
+These are simply URLs that get pinged when something changes in the CMS.
 These could be any URL, but are used most productively when they are hooked up to a continuous integration or hosting service to achieve automatic rebuilds when anything in your CMS changes.

 Examples: